 You may have occasionally run across the term ‘2FA‘ or to give it its full name ‘two-factor authentication‘.

-Some of your favourite apps might be offering this as an option in the settings.
-Most social networks have it too.
+Some of your favourite apps might be offering this.
 If you have seen it, but don't know what it is or why you should use it – that is what I am going to explain today.

-The fact is that 2FA has become popular in recent years, and it is a common method of increasing security these days.
+2FA has become popular in recent years, and it is a common method of adding an extra layer of account security.

-But, if you are reading this now – that will soon end.
-By the bottom of this article, you'll know precisely what 2FA is and be a more secure internet user as a result of it.
+After reading this article, you'll know precisely what 2FA is and be a more secure internet user as a result.

 2 Factor Authentication – What is it?

-As mentioned, 2FA is a security system that came as a result of an increase in cyberattacks.
+2FA is a security system that represents an extra layer in the security.

-So rather than simply entering your usernames and passwords you need a further code or key to access your accounts.
+Rather than simply entering your usernames and password you need a further authentication code or key.

-It is now considered necessary, as well as one of the best ways of protecting your accounts.
+It is now considered one of the best ways of protecting things.
 However, not enough regular internet users outside the tech world are making use of it.

-2FA, for example, might come as a text message, with a code being sent to your mobile phone via SMS.
-However, those who are targeting you personally might be intercepting your texts, in which case this method might not work, but again we'll explore more on the limitations later in the article.
+Two-step verification, for example, might come as a text message, with a code being sent to your mobile phone via SMS.
+However, those who are targeting you personally might be intercepting your texts, in which case this authentication method might not work.

 Why do I need 2FA?

-You may think 2FA isn't all that necessary but as the following statistics show, that couldn't be further from the truth.
+You may think Two Step verification or multi-factor authentication isn't all that necessary but as the following statistics show, that couldn't be further from the truth.

 According to a Gallup study, it appears that Americans have become increasingly aware of the dangers of cyberspace.

 71% of Americans are worried about their financial or personal data being stolen in a hack.
-At the same time, 67% of Americans worry about becoming a victim of identity theft.
+On a similar level, 67% of Americans worry about becoming a victim of identity theft.

-Meanwhile, only 24% are worried about being affected by terrorism, and less than 20% about being sexually assaulted or murdered.
+Meanwhile, only 24% are worried about being affected by terrorism, and less than 20% about being sexually assaulted or murdered by partners or others.

-Not to mention that over 1.76 billion records leaked in January of this year alone, the number of hackers, hacking attacks, and the cost of dealing with them is growing every year.
+Over 533 million Facebook records leaked in April of this year alone and the number of hacking attacks and the cost of dealing with them is growing every year.

-Finally, 91% of cyber attacks are a result of phishing emails, while at the same time – 92% of malware is delivered via email.
+It's estimated that 91% of cyber attacks are a result of phishing emails, while 92% of malware is delivered to your email address.

-Improved security is of dire need, which is why you should be considering 2FA.
+Improved security is badly need, which is why you should be considering 2FA.

 What types of 2FA are there?

-As mentioned, the development of 2FA has led to the invention of several different methods of confirming your identity, the most common including:
+The development of Two Factor Authentication (2FA) and multi-factor authentication (MFA) has led to the invention of several different methods of confirming your identity using authentication solutions, the most common including:

-One of the best examples is Google Authenticator, which is an app that you can configure in a way that will prove your identity when used.
-It is a handy way to gain access your accounts without having to rely on codes and messages, emails and passwords, and alike.
+One of the best examples of a two-step verification authentication process is Google Authenticator, which is an authenticator app that you can configure in a way that will prove your identity when used.

-You would, of course, need your phone or tablet handy when logging into accounts.
+You would, of course, need your phone or tablet handy when logging in to this authenticator app ad using the service.

 2) Physical Key

 Alternatively, you could carry a Physical Key with you, such as the YubiKey.
-This can also be used for confirming your identity when needed by connecting it to the computer or with newer versions to your phone.
+These types of security keys can also be used for confirming your identity when needed by connecting it to the computer or with newer versions to your phone.

 3) SMS Message